sharad0x/ML_4_PlantDiseaseDetection-ImageClassification-_ARITHMATRIX/README.md

 ```

 This will:
-- Train the CNN on data/train/
+- Train the EfficientNet-B3 on data/train/
 - Save the best model as model.pth
 - Generate accuracy curves